 Bond Classification: Bonds must be USD denominated corporate credit (i.e., debt instruments backed by corporate issuers that are not secured by specific assets).
 Debt issued by governments, sovereigns, quasi-sovereigns, and government-backed or guaranteed entities is excluded.
 As of August 2012, the issuer or, in the case of a finance subsidiary, the issuer's guarantor, must be domiciled, incorporated and the country of risk must be in Andorra, Australia, Austria, Belgium, Bermuda, Canada, Cayman Islands, Cyprus, Denmark, Faeroe Islands, Finland, France, Germany, Gibraltar, Greece, Hong Kong, Iceland, Ireland, Italy, Japan, Jersey, Liechtenstein, Luxembourg, Malta, Monaco, Netherlands, New Zealand, Norway, Portugal, San Marino, Singapore, Spain, Sweden, Switzerland, United States or United Kingdom.
 A new country is added to the index if it is classified as a developed market according to "Markit's Global Economic Development Classification."
 A country is no longer eligible for the index if it is classified as an emerging market based on "Markit's Global Economic Development Classification."
-The "Markit Global Economic Development Classification."
+The "Markit Global Economic Development Classification" is updated once per year.
+The results are published at the end of July.
 The inclusion/exclusion of a country becomes effective at the end of October.
 Each bond is assigned to one of the following sectors: Oil & Gas, Basic Materials, Industrials, Consumer Goods, Health Care, Consumer Services, Telecommunications, Technology, Utilities, Financials and Technology.